Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 32. Explain Father’s Day to someone who may not be familiar with the holiday.

 34. Write a letter to your father sharing how much you appreciate everything he has done for you.

 35. Dear dad, I was looking at this photo of us.
 What I love about it is…

-36. Write a letter to your dad telling how much you love him.
+36. Write a letter to your dad telling him how much you love him.

 37. Dear dad, Here’s how much you mean to me…

-38. Tell about any traditions you and your family participates in on Father’s Day.
+38. Tell about any traditions you and your family participate in on Father’s Day.

-39. Describe the earliest memory you have with your father.
+39. Describe the earliest memory you have of your father.